 3. The fruitful results of Operation Flood made 72,000 Indian villages as milk producers.

 4. Amul was started with 2 cooperatives that produced 247 liters of milk.
 Over years, the company has witnessed phenomenal growth with over 1,44,246 cooperatives and 15 million milk producers.

 5. The While Revolution initiated by him also led to the growth of Mother Dairy.

 6. He was also the founder and Chairman of renowned institutions like NDDB (National Dairy Development Board) and GCMMF (Gujarat Cooperative Milk Marketing Federation Ltd).

 7. Shyam Benegal directed a movie ‘Manthan’ based on India’s milk cooperative movement and Dr. Kurien was the man behind it.
 It was on his request that every farmer contributed 2 rupees when the film was not being completed for the lack of funds.

-11. Verghese Kurien also penned a book ‘I Too Had A Dream’.
-The book highlighted about farmer’s empowerment and establishment of milk cooperatives in India.
+11. Verghese Kurien also penned the book ‘I Too Had A Dream.
+The book highlighted farmer’s empowerment and the establishment of milk cooperatives in India.

 12. Verghese Kurien left for heavenly abode in the year 2012.
 He died at the age of 90 in Gujarat after suffering from a brief spell of illness.